People's Action Party: Recruitment and retention

 Furthermore, a small number of recruits, typically five or six per electoral cycle, are selected for additional psychological assessment.
 These candidates undergo a day-and-a-half examination of more than 1,000 questions to evaluate their personality and disposition, and are then earmarked as potential ministerial talent.
 While the PAP presents this elaborate, multi-stage process as a means of upholding "meritocracy" by choosing the "best man or woman for the job", critics argue that the heavy reliance on elite networks and professional pedigrees renders the system fundamentally elitist and prone to groupthink rather than genuinely open to wider society, especially the working class who may share a different socioeconomic environment and resulting worldview.

-Although only a fraction of prospective short-listed candidates are selected to represent the party at general elections, not everyone invited to join the PAP's candidate pipeline accepts the offer from the PAP.
-Many decline for personal or professional reasons; some encounter employer restrictions, others face familial opposition or simply feel that politics is not for them.
+Although only a fraction of prospective short-listed candidates are selected to represent the PAP at general elections, not everyone invited to the candidate pipeline accepts the offer.
+Many decline for personal or professional reasons; some encounter employer restrictions, others face familial opposition or believe that they are unsuited for politics.
 Likewise, when it comes to retaining serving PAP MPs in Singapore, despite the elevated salaries for ministers and MPs in Singapore, a small number also choose not to seek re-election or step aside before any given election, citing similar personal, family, lifestyle or career considerations.